 However, no matter the cause, you deserve to seek justice and pursue compensation as the victim of a crash involving a U-Haul truck.
 While we can’t go back in time and reverse the injuries or damages you sustained, the dedicated team at Foster Wallace can help you move forward with your case.

 We have recovered over $1 billion for clients in combined settlements, jury awards, and judgments.
-The sooner you call us, the sooner our U-Haul truck accident attorneys in Kansas City, MO, can start working toward financial recovery on your behalf.
+The sooner you call us, the sooner a Kansas City U-Haul truck accident lawyer can start working toward financial recovery on your behalf.
 Reach out today.